Select the sinusoidal function sine or cosine, enter the values, and Click “Calculate” to find the amplitude and period of a function.

 \(\text{Vertical Shift} = D\)

-Yes, as it defines the distance between mean and peak points, which is always positive.
-Our amplitude calculator can determine the amplitude of your sinusoidal function, considering both positive and negative values.
+sure, because it defines the distance among imply and top points, that's continually superb.
+Our amplitude calculator can determine the amplitude of your sinusoidal function, considering each advantageous and poor values.

-The amplitude of zero does not exist because the zero function represents a flat line that overlaps the equilibrium line.
-In this condition, the value of B becomes zero, which is not a trigonometric function.
+The amplitude of zero does no longer exist because the zero function represents a flat line that overlaps the equilibrium line. in this condition, the value of B becomes zero, which isn't a trigonometric feature.